sca-secure-library-sca25519/sca25519/README.md

 If you are getting Python errors when running the host-side scripts, make sure you are using Python 3.

-Some issues can be caused by symbolic link not working correctly.
+Some issues can be caused by symbolic links not working correctly.
 We recommend cloning the git repository and not downloading the zip file from the web github interface.

 ### Problems related to the board

 First, check if all the cables are attached properly.
 For the boards supported in this repository, connect TX to `PA3`, RX to `PA2` and GND to `GND`.
 Power is typically supplied using the mini-USB connector that is also used to flash code onto the board.

-If the code in this repository does not appear to work correctly after flashing it on to the board, try pressing the `RST` button (optionally followed by re-flashing).
+If the code in this repository does not appear to work correctly after flashing it onto the board, try pressing the `RST` button (optionally followed by re-flashing).

-If you cannot flash new code onto the board, but are instead confronted with `WARN src/stlink-common.c: unknown chip id!`, try shorting the `BOOT0` and `VDD` pins and pressing `RST`.
+If you cannot flash new code onto the board but are instead confronted with `WARN src/stlink-common.c: unknown chip id!`, try shorting the `BOOT0` and `VDD` pins and pressing `RST`.
 This selects the DFU bootloader.
 After that, optionally use `st-flash erase` before re-flashing the board.

-If you cannot flash the code onto the board, and instead get `Error: Data length doesn't have a 32 bit alignment: +2 byte.`, make sure you are using a version of stlink for which [this issue](https://github.com/texane/stlink/issues/390) has been resolved.
+If you cannot flash the code onto the board and instead get `Error: Data length doesn't have a 32-bit alignment: +2 byte.`, make sure you are using a version of stlink for which [this issue](https://github.com/texane/stlink/issues/390) has been resolved.
 This affected L0 and L1 boards.

 # Structure of this repository
 - `STM32F407-ephemeral` contains our implementation for the ephemeral X25519; this implementation contains some side-channel protections.
 - `STM32F407-static` contains our implementation for the static X25519; this implementation contains multiple side-channel protections.
 - `STM32F407-unprotected` contains our implementation for the unprotected X25519; this implementation contains no side-channel protections besides being constant-time.
 - `common` contains common files for the implementations.
-Currently these files are copied to the implementations but symbolic links can be used instead.
+Currently, these files are copied to the implementations, but symbolic links can be used instead.
-- `hostside` contains simple python code to communicate with the device.
+- `hostside` contains simple Python code to communicate with the device.
 We use it to read the test results (for the performance evaluation) from the board.

 ## Relevant Flags